-Individuals who sit for the Board Exam will sign the Professional Conduct Agreement of the National Association of Nutrition Professionals (NANP), which is intended to support NANP members individually and collectively in maintaining a high level of professional conduct.
+Individuals who sit for the Board Exam will sign the Professional Conduct Agreement (located within the exam application) of the National Association of Nutrition Professionals (NANP), which is intended to support NANP members individually and collectively in maintaining a high level of professional conduct.
 The agreement outlines standards used to determine the propriety of conduct in relationships with clients, patients, colleagues, members of allied professions, and the public.
 It also serves as a promise to adhere to the defined "scope of service" of a NANP nutrition professional listed below.